vsouza/awesome-ios/README.md

  * [TTGSnackbar](https://github.com/zekunyan/TTGSnackbar) - Show simple message and action button on the bottom of the screen with multi kinds of animation. :large_orange_diamond:
  * [TSMessages](https://github.com/KrauseFx/TSMessages) - Show notification views on top of screen such as success, error, warning or messages for iOS.
  * [PJAlertView](https://github.com/PrajeetShrestha/PJAlertView) - Apple has deprecated beloved alert view but this library will add revamped alert view with far more customization possibility.
+ * [Swift-Prompts](https://github.com/GabrielAlva/Swift-Prompts) - A Swift library to design custom prompts with a great scope of options to choose from. :large_orange_diamond:

 ##### UITextField